 About fifty people, one-quarter of whom are children, live here, in twenty-three duplex and triplex units that face one another in a village-like setting.
-Our community members range in age from two to eighty-six years old and people work in a variety of ways in and out of the home.
+Our community members range in age from two to eighty-two and people work in a variety of ways in and out of the home.

-We have among us a bus driver, school teachers, a stage hand, architects, social workers, health care professionals, mothers and fathers, grandparents and great-grandparents, designers, and computer professionals.
+We have among us school teachers, retirees, a stage hand, architects, social workers, health-care professionals, mothers and fathers, grandparents and great-grandparents, designers, and computer professionals.
 Individual interests include hiking, painting, music, bike-riding, gardening, quilting, social justice, meditation, photography, and more.

 IN PLANNING OUR COMMUNITY, WE ADOPTED THIS STATEMENT OF COMMUNITY VALUES: